technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ### Task 1: Build Java Application

-First ,you will navigate the Flight Booking System for Airline Reservations repository and cd to the Airlines web application project folder.
+First , you will navigate the Flight Booking System for Airline Reservations repository and cd to the Airlines web application project folder.

 Optionally, if you have Java & Maven installed, you can run the following command(s) in your CLI to get an sense of the experience in building the application without Docker.
-If you do not have Java & Maven installed, you can safely jump ahead to the next section titled "Construct a Docker file", In that section you'll use Docker to pull down Java and Maven to execute the builds on your behalf.
+If you do not have Java & Maven installed, you can safely jump ahead to the next section titled
+"Construct a Docker file", In that section you'll use Docker to pull down Java and Maven to execute the builds on your behalf.

 1. Run the following command in your CLI to navigate to the project.